Last updated on June 5th, 2018

 Once most of the oil has drained out, remove the oil filter currently on the bike.
 There are no pictures of this since it was hard to get a decent image.
 Simply use the oil filter removal tool to remove it with a ratchet.
 Make sure the oil pan is underneath it since it will release oil.

 Fetch the replacement oil filter and fill it partially with oil.
 In this case where the oil filter is installed horizontally, you want to fill it only about half way so it doesn’t spill.
 Let the filter absorb the oil.
 If the filter was installed vertically, you’d fill it completely.
 This is to make sure the oil filter isn’t empty when the engine first starts, making it take longer to get oil to where it’s needed.

 Install the replacement filter and only tighten it just past hand-tight.
 It should be snug but not much more than that.
-Be careful with the exhaust pipes, since they should still be hot.
+Contrary to what one would expect, oil filters don’t need to be extremely tight.
+Also, be careful with the exhaust pipes, since they should still be hot.

 Step 7 – Install the oil drain valve or reinstall the oil drain bolt